 - The number of people dying from cancer is expected to increase, because of the aging and expanding population.

-- All cancers combined Key Facts (September 2014)
+- All cancers combined Key Stats (September 2014)

-- Cancer Statistics report: Mortality UK (update coming Autumn 2014)
+- Cancer Statistics report: Mortality UK (September 2014)

 - Cancer Statistics report: Cancer incidence and mortality in the UK for the 10 most common cancers (September 2014)